josecbedoya/email_sender/README.md

 # SendEmails (Python)

-Python SMTP email sender designed with secure defaults and interactive terminal input.
+This is a Python SMTP email sender.
+I used Copilot as a tool for advancing faster the proyect.

 ## Overview

-This project sends plain-text emails through an SMTP server (Gmail by default) using Python's standard library only.
+This project sends emails through an SMTP server using Python's standard library only.

-### Key Features

-- Interactive runtime prompts via `input()`.
-- Secure transport using `STARTTLS`.
-- Validation for required fields.
-- User-friendly error messages for common SMTP/network issues.
-- No external dependencies.

 ## Requirements

-- Python 3.10+ (tested with Python 3.13)
+- Python 3.10+
 - Gmail account with an App Password

 ## Run the Script